skalenetwork/bite-ts/README.md

 ## Usage

 > ⚠️ **Warning**
-> When passing a transaction to `bite.ts`, it is highly recommended to include a gasLimit field.
+> When passing a transaction to `bite.ts`, it is necessary to set the gasLimit field manually.
+This is because estimateGas does not return a proper value for encrypted transactions.
-If the gasLimit is omitted, `bite.ts` will automatically set it to **300000**
+If gasLimit is omitted, `bite.ts` will automatically set it to **300000**.
+For best results, always calculate and set a gas limit appropriate for your specific transaction.

 Here is an example of how to use the library to encrypt transaction data: